Code-Institute-Submissions/urmv2/README.md

 Checked all links across all pages lead to the relevant pages.

+One visual issue that I am unable to overcome is the margins when switching to the Galaxy Fold emulator on Google Chrome's inspect function.
+Unsure whether this is a browser issue or an issue that relates to my code.
+Is not affected on any other emulated devices, though it does carry this issue through after clicking on another emulated device.
+This latter aspect inspires confidence that is a Chrome issue, rather than with my own code.

 In my next project, I will make sure to be more proactive in documenting testing as and when I encounter issues and provide the resolution that I arrived at to overcome the said issue.